Delhi LG launches work to 'aesthetically upgrade' Dhaula Kuan to IGI airport road | Business

 - India

-Delhi Lieutenant Governor V K Saxena on Tuesday launched the work to ''aesthetically upgrade'' the road leading to the Indira Gandhi International Airport from Dhaula Kuan.
+Delhi Lt Governor V K Saxena on Tuesday launched the 'aesthetic upgradation' work on the road between Dhaula Kuan and Indira Gandhi International airport and directed officials to complete the first stretch by August 15.

+The aesthetic upgradation work will include plantation of flowering plants as well as installation of fountains and marble statues, an official statement said.

+Being carried out by the Municipal Corporation of Delhi, Public Works Department and the Delhi Jal Board, these works were conceptualized after the LG visited the stretch right after taking over on May 26, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)